Policy watch: Where Liz Truss and Rishi Sunak stand on the key issues

 Borrowing: Mr Sunak has repeatedly said that the nation must balance its books.
 He has warned that "borrowing your way out of inflation isn’t a plan" and challenged Ms Truss on her promise to borrow more to fund her tax cuts.
 He said: "That is the country’s credit card and it’s our children and grandchildren, everyone here’s kids will pick up the tab for that.
 There’s nothing conservative about it."

 Net Zero: He has committed to keeping the target of making Britain carbon neutral by 2050.
-To achieve that he would oversee a massive expansion in offshore wind farms, but he would maintain the ban on putting up any new turbines on land.
+To achieve that he would oversee a massive expansion in offshore wind farms.
+At a hustings on August 3, he was accused of a major U-turn on onshore wind after announcing he would scrap a ban on new turbines.
 He wants to make the UK energy self-sufficient by 2045.

 Brexit: Mr Sunak voted Leave and has said taking back control of lawmaking will give Britain a competitive economic edge.
 He has pledged to scrap or reform all remaining EU rules on the UK’s statute books by the next election and wants to overhaul Brussels red tape clogging up the City.
 He has attacked Ms Truss for voting Remain.